kubernetes/community/contributors/devel/sig-instrumentation/migration-to-structured-logging.md

   * Don't include implementation-specific details in the labels.
 Don't use `directory`, do use `path`.
   * Do not provide additional context for how value is used.
 Don't use `podIP`, do use `IP`.
   * With the exception of acronyms like "IP" and the standard "err", don't shorten names.
 Don't use `addr`, do use `address`.
-  * Use ambiguous names, that require falling back on message to undestand what value it is.
-For example instead of `key` use `cacheKey` or instead of `version` use `dockerVersion`.
+  * When names are very ambiguous, try to include context in the label.
+For example, instead of `key` use `cacheKey` or instead of `version` use `dockerVersion`.
 * Be consistent, for example when logging file path we should always use `path` and not switch between `hostPath`, `path`, `file`.